pivotal/docs-tap/tap-gui/plugins/app-live-view-springcloudgateway.hbs.md

 and unsuccessful authentications grouped by the HTTP method and gateway route path.
 The page also displays the success rate for each of the routes.

-> **Note:** In addition to the preceding three pages, the Spring Boot actuator pages are
+In addition to the preceding three pages, the Spring Boot actuator pages are also displayed.
-> also displayed.

 ## <a id="troubleshooting"></a> Troubleshooting